 Today’s Topic: Setting Goals the Best Way for Your Athlete

 Welcome to Q&A with Coach Rebecca.
-I’m Rebecca Smith, the founder and director of Complete Performance Coaching, a full service sports psychology coaching company that provides one-on-one coaches for young athletes through Skype or FaceTime, as well as a complete online mental toughness training center at the Perform Happy community where athletes of all ages are welcome to come and increase confidence, get over fear, and become the athlete that they have the potential to become.
+I’m Rebecca Smith, founder and director of Complete Performance Coaching.
+We are a full service sports psychology coaching company that provides one-on-one coaching for young athletes through Skype or FaceTime.
+We also provide a complete online mental toughness training center at the Perform Happy community, where athletes of all ages are welcome to come and increase confidence, get over fear, and become the athlete they have the potential to become.
 I hope you will join us there if that’s something that interests you.

 This mom asks,

 Q: I wanted to see if I can get your help on some goal setting for my daughter.
 She’s very good at making goals and going after them.
 I’m afraid that she doesn’t know exactly how to set the goals appropriately so that she’s able to achieve them and see success.

 For those of you who are familiar with my Overcoming Fear course and some of the competence-building programs, it’s all about success and progress.
 If you feel like you’re failing over, and over, and over again, it’s not going to motivate you and it’s not going to build your confidence.

 Unfortunately, we as perfectionists feel like it’s all or nothing.
 If we don’t perfectly nail exactly what we’re supposed to be doing, or what we think we’re supposed to be doing, we feel like a failure.
 We have a hard time finding the gray area palatable between didn’t do it and did it.